Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 {: .no_toc }

 {: .note }
-You will notice that description of user edition is very detailed in this example, perhaps too much.
+You will notice that description of user editing is very detailed in this example, perhaps too much.
 This was done on purpose, so that the session content could be used as introductory material.

 The case at hand describes the processing of an old office hymn available on IMSLP site.